h15200/notes/go.md

 "Generated" will print right after the return of either scenario

+#### defer and panic

+- if a function has a panic call and `defer`, the defer call will always still run, so closing resources will still be fine
+- when using anonymous defer function calls, a error handler can recover from a panic state

 ## packages and exporting

 - go imports packages from libraries and other files